 “So after that, it all gets better?” her son asks.
 “Not quite,” she says.
 “There are ups and downs, but from now on the hero of the story is working towards a solution.
 Even with each setback, he gains ground.”
 (I underline this bit and write in the margin: “Fucking YES!”)
 Her son draws over the line, makes it squigglier.
 “So this is what it’s really like,” he says.
 “This is how stories work.”
 “Yes,” she replies, “except in real life, it carries on happening.
 The adventure doesn’t end on the last page.”

 Reading this, I realised that the nadir of my latest ordeal was not the winter solstice at all.
 If we are telling the story of what happened to me in November, then the nadir was undoubtedly the day after I finally got prescribed sleep medication, after more than three weeks of almost no sleep, but was unable to collect it from the pharmacy.
 I started having convulsions and vertigo and panic attacks and feared that I was genuinely going mad.
 I now know that I was so tired I had been forgetting to take my prescribed medication, and that these were all withdrawal symptoms – but I did not know that then.
-Thanks to my husband, and to the phenomenal friend who helped light the way out of this dark night of the soul, I got the sleep medication later that day.
+Thanks to my husband, and to the friend who kept company with me during this dark night of the soul, I got the sleep medication later that day.
 From that point on, I was working towards a solution.